Find food that fits your pet’s needs

-- Orthopedic and neurological conditions, such as arthritis, that hinder a dog's ability to squat
+- Orthopaedic and neurological conditions, such as arthritis, that hinder a dog's ability to squat

 How Can I Manage My Dog's Constipation?

 The management of constipation depends on the underlying cause.
-In cases where your dog is merely bound up due to matted fur blocking the exit, you can provide immediate relief with grooming clippers.
 Dogs that are having difficulty passing stools containing fur, grass or bone fragments might need the gentle help of a vet's gloved hand to manually remove the impacted stool.
-Dogs having difficulty defecating due to enlarged prostate glands, masses within the intestinal tract or hernias will require surgical intervention.
+Dogs having difficulty defecating due to enlarged prostate glands, masses within the intestinal tract or hernias will require surgical or medical intervention.

 You can help your orthopaedically or neurologically impaired dog stay regular by supporting them with a harness while they defecate.
 Dogs with conditions, such as diabetes mellitus and kidney disease, which can increase their risk of dehydration and constipation, might need supplemental water added to their food or the administration of subcutaneous (under the skin) or intravenous (injected into a vein) fluids.
 If X-rays show a large amount of stool within your dog's colon, your vet might perform an enema to give them significant and immediate relief.

 In order to prevent the frustrating and distressing scenario of dealing with dog constipation, talk to your vet about ways you can handle and prevent constipation.
-Your vet might recommend giving your pup high-moisture soft food, stool softeners, a high fibre therapeutic food, or a low residue therapeutic food.
+Your vet might recommend giving your dog high-moisture soft food, stool softeners, a high fibre therapeutic food, or a low residue therapeutic food.
 The increased fibre content of certain therapeutic dog food allows for greater absorption of water, which softens stool and promotes intestinal motility (the body's ability to move food through the digestive system).
 Always consult a vet before administering any over-the-counter medication to your dog, as many can be dangerous or fatal for dogs if not properly administered.

 What Is Diarrhoea?